CrowdStrike/ansible_collection_falcon/roles/falcon_uninstall/README.md

 Uninstall
 =========

-This role will uninstall the CrowdStrike Falcon Sensor.
+This role uninstalls the CrowdStrike Falcon Sensor.

 Requirements
 ------------